Jacob-J-Richards/DS_DA_Projects/Delinquency_Prediction/ReadMe.md

 **Specificity:** *what proportion of individuals who were **not 90+ DDP** did the model correctly predict as being **not 90+ DPD.***

-**AUC:** The area under the ROC curve, AUC is used as a metric for overall model performance as the ROC curve is the result of accuracy metrics from the entire range of decision thresholds.
-The blue dotted line is a perfect model containing 100% of the area under it’s curve, the grey line is if you were to predict the outcome by tossing a coin and thus naturally the area under it’s curve is 50%.
+**AUC:** The area under the ROC curve, AUC, is used as a metric for overall model performance as the ROC curve is the result of accuracy metrics from the entire range of decision thresholds.
+The blue dotted line is a perfect model containing 100% of the area under its curve.
+The grey line is if you were to predict the outcome by tossing a coin and thus naturally the area under it’s curve is 50%.

 The **AUC** of our model is 0.8211.

-To illustrate the meaning of this curve take for example the accuracy results if you were to select a decision threshold of 0.50 represented as cyan blue: Your specificity would be about 94% which is good since you did not falsely predict too many late payments.
+To illustrate the meaning of this curve, take for example the accuracy results if you were to select a decision threshold of 0.50 represented as cyan blue: Your specificity would be about 94%, which is good since you did not falsely predict too many late payments.
 However, your sensitivity would only be 25%, such that you only successfully predicted 25% of the late payments.
 Conversely if you had selected a decision